 A certificate of participation will be granted to all students who have attended at least 80% of the classes.
 The number of contact hours will stated on the certificate.

-To qualify for these points, there is an attendance requirement of 100%.
+To qualify for these credits, there is an attendance requirement of 100%.

 Programme Director EpidM, Professor in Applied biostatistics in longitudinal research, Amsterdam UMC